 Brass Scrap in a Water Heater

-There are also various parts of a hot water heater made out of brass that are valuable to scrap.
+There are also various parts of a water heater made out of brass, which are valuable to scrap.
 Some brass components in a water heater include:

-- Valves (such as the pressure relief valve usually at the top of a water heater and the drain valve at the bottom)
+- Valves (such as the pressure relief valve, usually located at the top of a water heater, and the drain valve at the bottom)